 - Getting plenty of sleep

 - Setting realistic goals

 When to Seek Help

 A common scenario is that a person is managing a great deal of stress and one more stressful event puts them on overload.
-When people experience change in their life and find it difficult to manage daily life functions, it is called an adjustment disorder.
+When people experience a change in their life and find it difficult to manage daily life functions, it is called an adjustment disorder.
 Adjustment disorders are accompanied by anxiety and or mild depressive symptoms.
-With proper intervention these are temporary states that can be quickly resolved.
-Left to linger they have the potential to become more severe.
+With proper intervention, these are temporary states that can be quickly resolved.
+Left to linger, they have the potential to become more severe.
 That is why seeking help makes sense.
-I will work with you to navigate through these adjustment periods in a healthy manner.
+At New Perspective Counseling, our team of therapists will work with you to navigate through these adjustment periods in a healthy manner.
 This may include making changes to your life or to your reactions and responses to events.
 You will develop skills to help you ease the tension in your life and allow you to function in this demanding world.